not-a-human/FinPal/README.md

 ### Functionality
 - [ ] **Notifications**
       Reminders for the Finance Name on the Payment Date.
-- [ ] **Data Export/Import**
-      Enable users to export or import their data in Excel format for backup or external analysis.
 - [ ] **User Authentication**
       Implement secure user authentication to protect user data and allow personalized experiences.
 - [ ] **"Settings > About Us"**